Q: Without totally boring us all, could you include a brief bio?

 (2) A watercolor, per se, is more painting than drawing -- nothing but watercolor paint is used in its production.
 They are also much more difficult to pull off successfully.

-Q: Since George W. (W) Bush and donald trump seems to have got you pretty well cranked,if you could ask them one question, what would you ask them?
+Q: Since donald trump seems to have got you pretty well cranked,if you could ask him one question, what would you ask him?

 A: "What do you want to be when you grow up?"